-The last few weeks have been spent building a compact bar.
-Tom & I both work full time so we fit our projects in where we can.
+The last couple of weekends have been spent building a compact bar.
+One weekend to build and stain it, the second to give it a few coats of poly.
 This weekend we finally were able to hang it up and put it to use.

 Just in time for summer, Sherry from Young House Love and Katie from Bower Power are challenging all of us in blogland to get going on some of the projects we've pinned on Pinterest.
 I thought our outdoor bar would be the perfect thing since we've been wanting to make it for so long.

 This edition is also being hosted by Kate at Centsational Girl and Michelle at Ten June.
 Head on over to all four sites to see what everyone has come up with and to add your own project.

 Ours is built of pine, stained Rustoleum red mahogany, and I gave it three coats of polyurethane to protect it from the Canadian weather (Update: it's already been rained on several times and is holding up great!)

 Here is a simplified picture of the pieces you'll need.
 The frame is made of 1" x 6" pine select and the fold-down shelf is a cut down 20" pine shelf.

 The side pieces are 22 inches long.
 Tom routered a curve into the top so it is slightly shorter at the front.
 He cut a slot (dado joint) into each side board about two inches down so that the top shelf could slide into it and have more strength.

 The top shelf is 24 inches wide at the front.
 The shelf has a cut out on each side so that it fits into the slot, but there is an overhang at the front so that the edge of the shelf is flush with the sides.
 The board ends up being a wide T shape.

 The upright board at the back of the top shelf is 3 inches deep by 22 inches long and drops in behind the shelf.